jadecobra/python_tdd_exercises/source/functions/index.rst

     git commit --all --message 'add test_why_use_a_function'

-  the terminal_ shows the changes then goes back to the command line
+  the terminal_ shows a summary of the changes then goes back to the command line

 -----